- Phone Systems

 Just choose your speed and the amount of data you need.
 Take self install or we can arrange professional on site installation for you.

 Place your NBN Internet Plan order well ahead of the copper cut off period.
 Recent experience has been quite a few customers leave changing to the last few weeks of the copper cut off period.
-During the last few weeks of the copper cut off there are more bottle neck and delays than usual and we have seen some business have their lines cut off before their NBN order was ready.
+During the last few weeks of the copper cut off, there are more bottle neck and delays than usual and we have seen some business have their lines cut off before they placed an NBN order.
+If you have an NBN order in and a number port request in, your lines will be safe until the NBN is connected and your numbers port to SIP or Hosted PBX.

 We are not suggesting you arrange your NBN internet plan immediately unless your area is RFS (Ready For Service) but its best if you don’t leave to till the last month until the copper cut off either.
 By leaving it to the last month before the copper cut off period your cutting it fine and increasing the risk of being without phone and internet services.